Cambodia: Economy

-In April 2016 Cambodia's National Assembly has adopted a Law on Trade Unions.
-"The law was proposed at a time when workers have been staging sustained protests in factories and in the streets demanding wage increases and improvements in their working conditions".
-The concerns about Cambodia's new law are shared not only by labour and rights groups but international organisations more generally.
-The International Labour Organization Country Office for Thailand, Cambodia and Lao PDR, has noted that the law has "several key concerns and gaps".

-Independent unions and employers remain divided.
-"How can a factory with 25 unions survive?" asked Van Sou Ieng, chairman of the Garment Manufacturers Association in Cambodia (GMAC), adding that it was "incomprehensible to expect an employer to negotiate a dispute with 25 different union leaders.
-A law was necessary to rein in the country's unions, Van Sou Ieng said.
-According to GMAC, last year there were 3,166 unions for the more than 500,000 workers employed in the country's 557 garment and textile exporting factories, and 58 footwear factories.
-Though garment production is already Cambodia's largest industry, which accounts for 26.2 percent of the country's Gross Domestic Product, Van Sou Ieng said without the trade union law, foreign investors will not come to do business".

-"Only with the trade union law will we, employers, be able to survive.... not only Cambodia, every country has trade union law.
-Those who criticise [the law] should do businesses, and [then] they will understand."

 Textiles

 The garment industry represents the largest portion of Cambodia's manufacturing sector, accounting for 80% of the country's exports.
 In 2012, the exports grew to $4.61 billion up 8% over 2011.
 In the first half of 2013, the garment industry reported exports worth $1.56 billion.
-The sector employs 335,400 workers, of which 91% are female.

-Better Factories Cambodia was created in 2001 as a unique partnership between the UN's International Labour Organization (ILO) and the International Finance Corporation (IFC), a member of the World Bank Group.
+Better Factories Cambodia was created in 2001 as a partnership between the ILO and the International Finance Corporation (IFC), a member of the World Bank Group.
 The programme engages with workers, employers, and governments to improve working conditions and boost the competitiveness of the garment industry.
 On 18 May 2018, the Project Advisory Committee (PAC) of the ILO Better Factories Cambodia Programme met in Phnom Penh to provide input into the draft conclusions and recommendations of the BFC's independent mid-term evaluation, as well as to discuss options on how to further strengthen the programme's transparent reporting initiative.
 The members of the PAC concurred with the findings of the evaluation related to the impact the programme has had on the Cambodian garment sector and workers, including: